Electric Showers Buying Guide

-A: If replacing an existing unit you must ensure that your water and electrical services are adequate for the kilo wattage of the unit to be installed.
+A: If replacing an existing unit you must ensure that your water and electrical services are adequate for the kilo-wattage of the unit to be installed.

-A: The installation must comply with the current wiring regulations to meet the specification of the unit to be installed.
+A: The installation must comply with the current wiring regulations to meet the specifications of the unit to be installed.
 This all depends on the kW rating of the shower unit.
 Please see below: 7.2kW shower = 32 Amp fuse 7.5kW shower = 40 Amp fuse 8.5kW shower = 40 Amp fuse 9.5kW shower = 40/45 Amp fuse 10.5kW shower = 45 Amp fuse Please note in order to comply with the current building regulations you should have a competent certified installer carry out any electrical work to the IEE Wiring Regulations.

-A: Any unit except a power shower or mixer unit as these need to be gravity fed.
+A: Any unit except a power shower or mixer unit as these need to be gravity-fed.

 Q: Do I need a pump?